 Sadly, my final thoughts always reflect on the difficulties Fibromyalgia causes throughout the day.
 If I could control that, I’d probably sleep better still.

 What Did We Learn About Men with Fibromyalgia?

 As you can see, when you live with Fibromyalgia, there is a lot to contend with during an average day.

 As well as being physically difficult, it’s emotionally draining.
 It feels like you are grieving for a lost life.
 Over time it takes its toll.

 This post isn’t all about me.
-I’m also a carer and Fibromyalgia has impacted on that too.
+I’m also a carer, and Fibromyalgia has impacted that too.

-Almost every part of our life is about living with the least amount of effort.
+Almost every part of our life is about living with the least effort.
 Where once nothing was too much trouble, today everything is trouble.

-I’m obliged to do things as a carer, want to do things as a carer, but my body and brain have different priorities.
+I’m obliged to do things as a carer, I want to do something as a carer, but my body and brain have different priorities.

-I want to end this post on a positive note because so far it’s all been doom and gloom.
+I want to end this post on a positive note because it’s all been doom and gloom so far.
 So I’ll leave you with these thoughts:

 One day, Doctors might figure out what causes Fibromyalgia.
-Someday, they could develop a cure or if they don’t, at least find a treatment which works for everybody.
+Someday, they could develop a cure or if they don’t, at least find a treatment that works for everybody.